JosepPeiro/Twitter-Text-Analysis/README.md

 # Twitter-Text-Analysis
-Aa automatic text analisys of tweets
+An automatic text analisys of tweets

+This is my first big project alone.
+This consist in an automatic text analysis made of tweets